erincr/local-distillation-benchmark/README.md

 # Local Distillation Benchmark

-Companion code for the local-distillation paper.
-Local distillation fits an interpretable, per-test-point regularized linear model that is locally faithful to a strong black-box **teacher** (e.g. TabPFN), and this benchmark compares it against global baselines, other local explainers, and teacher-free local models across 17 regression datasets.
+Local distillation fits an interpretable, per-test-point regularized linear model that is locally faithful to a strong black-box **teacher** (e.g. TabPFN).
+This benchmark compares it against global baselines, other local explainers and local models across 17 regression datasets.

 ## Methods